Banani-Rath/azure-devops-server-docs-pr/docs/admin/move-across-domains.md

 If the network share name or storage device changed with the domain name change, you'll need to update the scheduled backup plan to point to those renamed resources.

--   In the administration console, go to the Scheduled Backups node and reconfigure the scheduled backups to back up the TFS databases on the new server.
+-   In the administration console, go to the Scheduled Backups node and reconfigure the scheduled backups to back up the Azure DevOps Server databases on the new server.
 For more information, see [Create a backup schedule and plan](backup/config-backup-sched-plan.md).

 <a name="restart-tfs-svcs"></a>

-## Restart TFS services
+## Restart services

-Now that you've updated TFS with all the information for the new environment, restart the services.
+Now that you've updated Azure DevOps Server with all the information for the new environment, restart the services.

-1. On the TFS application-tier computer, open a Command Prompt window with administrative permissions and change directories to *Drive*:\\%programfiles%\\TFS 12.0\\Tools.
+1. On the Azure DevOps Server application-tier computer, open a Command Prompt window with administrative permissions and change directories to *Drive*:\\%programfiles%\\TFS 12.0\\Tools.

 2. Type the following [TFSServiceControl](../command-line/tfsservicecontrol-cmd.md) command: